IBM/cache-IoT-data-for-Carbon-UI/README.md

 * Create API's using Loopback.io
 * Setup IBM Cloudant and interface with Loopback.io
 * Run IBM cloudant database locally
+* Setup a mock IOT device on Internet of Things Platform

 # Architecture Flow